knowmics-lab/geneslator-data/README.md

 ## Database releases

-**geneslator** annotation databases are updated each month.
-At each update, databases are collected in a new Github release.
-All published releases are available at [<https://github.com/knowmics-lab/geneslator-data/releases>](<https://github.com/knowmics-lab/geneslator-data/releases>).
+**geneslator** annotation databases are stored as a Zenodo record and available at [<https://zenodo.org/records/20457977>](<https://zenodo.org/records/20457977>).
+Databases are updated on a monthly basis.
+At each update, annotation databases are stored in a new version of the Zenodo record.